connorm10/Sell-Your-Car/README.md

 Connor Mooney
 Open ended project for Module 2 of CS2300 in Spring 2024.

 This project features the Is-A relationship in C++.
 A racecar is a car.
 I have been seeing a lot of new about F1 racing and I've always been interested in cars so this seemed like a good fit for a project for me.
-This project has examples of inheritance, where one class extends the other.
+This project features multiple topics from module 2 such as multiple inheritance, private inheritance, and the process of compiling a c++ program technically.

 No known bugs currently